Become a Citizen Scientist: Join a Community Project at SoundBio

 Guidelines

 Community Projects are open to the public – whether hosted online or at the lab.
-All meetings and events are posted on our Meetup account.
+All meetings and events are posted on our Luma account.

 New folks can attend their first event for free.
 To continue participating in a community project, people can sign up to become a member.